 To get there, ask yourself questions about your customers.

-- How can I make a more meaningful impact for them?
+● How can I make a more meaningful impact on them?

 When you determine the answers to these questions, along with outlining a series of effective, appropriate steps to shift your brand narrative to align with their needs, it’s more likely that changes can be implemented and make an impact.